-There are toilet facilities on the town and beachside of the footbridge.
+There are toilet facilities in the town and the beachside of the footbridge.
 There are cold showers at the beachside toilets.

 Facilities at the Lakes Entrance Main Beach

-There is a shop/cafe that opens on weekends and in the holiday periods.
-You will find paddleboats, Aqua Bikes, canoes and sailing boat hire opened most days of the week.
+There is a shop/cafe that opens on weekends and during the holiday period.
+You will find paddleboats, Aqua Bikes, canoes and sailing boat hire open most days of the week.
 The Lakes Entrance Surf Lifesaving club is also located on the beachside of the footbridge.

 Are there lifesavers at Lakes Entrance Main Beach?